Found an Animal

 If you have found an injured fox by the side of a road, do not handle the fox as it is likely to bite you but instead contact your local wildlife centre / RSPCA and stay with it until help arrives.

-If there is an injured fox that regularly visits, please contact your local wildlife centre / RSPCA and they may be able to send a fox trap out to you in order to be able to fully assess the fox’s injuries.
+If there is an injured fox that regularly visits your garden, please contact your local wildlife centre / RSPCA and they may be able to send a fox trap out to you in order to be able to fully assess the fox’s injuries.

 If a fox that visits your garden has bald patches, this is most likely to be sarcoptic mange.
 Dependent upon the stage of hair loss of the fox, a homeopathic treatment is available which is added to the food.
 Please visit the national fox welfare society website where you can request the treatment to be sent out to you.
 If the fox is more than 50% bald or if the areas of hair loss look infected, the treatment the fox requires is more complicated and requires specialist help.
 This fox would have to be admitted to your local wildlife hospital for care.
 If this is the case, please contact your local wildlife centre.

 If you have found a fox cub alone on the ground, it may just be that the mother is moving the cubs to a new area.
-Unless the fox cub is in an area of danger (a road or footpath etc), the cub should be observed from a distance for a couple of hours to see it the mother returns.
+Unless the fox cub is in an area of danger (a road or footpath etc), or is visibly injured, the cub should be observed from a distance for a couple of hours to see it the mother returns.
 If the mother does not return or the cub becomes distressed and is loudly crying, it is likely that the cub has been abandoned.
-In this case, if the cub is very small (i.e. will not bite), pick it up wearing thick gloves and place it into a box lined with warm towels/blankets.
+In this case, if the cub is small and you are able to handle it, pick it up wearing thick gloves and place it into a box lined with warm towels/blankets.
 Add additional warmth with a hot water bottle wrapped in a towel.
 If you are unable to handle the cub, please contact your local rehabilitation centre for assistance.

 NEVER talk, stroke or play with a fox cub.
 Fox cubs are incredibly easy to imprint which destroys their chance of a wild life.

 Please place the bird into a box with lots of bedding (e.g. blankets or kitchen roll).
-You can imitate a nest by using a small bowl/ramekin with some kitchen roll inside.
+You can imitate a nest by using a small bowl/ramekin with some kitchen roll inside, or by rolling down a sock.
 Place a hot water bottle or plastic water bottle filled with warm water that is wrapped in a towel next to or underneath the bird.
 Warmth is vital to keep the nestling alive.
-Do not attempt to feed before the bird is warm or until you know what is suitable to feed it.
+Do not attempt to feed the bird.
+If the bird is dehydrated, feeding the bird will cause more harm that good.
 Contact the animal care team to arrange bringing the nestling(s) into us.

-If you have cut down a tree/hedge and found a nest of birds, first attempt to place in a tree/hedge next to the original one and observe that parents return.
+If you have cut down a tree/hedge and found a nest of birds, first attempt to place the nest into a tree/hedge next to the original one and observe for an hour that parents return.
 If they do not return, please contact us to arrange bringing the nest into us where we can rear them.
+If you are completing any gardening work during the bird nesting season, please ensure the area is fully checked for any nesting birds, nests or eggs.
+It is an illegal offence to disturb nesting birds.

-If the bird is in danger from cats or other predators, intervention is likely to also be necessary.
+If the bird has been caught by a predator on the ground, intervention is also necessary.
 Please contact the animal care team for advice.

 Adult birds and injured birds: If you find a bird in your garden that has a broken wing, please catch the bird and take to your local veterinary surgery or wildlife centre.
-If caught early enough, broken wings can occasionally be fixed.
+If caught early enough and depending on the severity of the break, it may be able to be fixed.
 However, if the wing is unable to be fixed, a vet will euthanise the bird to prevent it suffering any longer.

-If a cat has brought a bird into your house, please place the bird into a dark, ventilated box.
-The bird will need a check-over by your local vets or wildlife centre for any wounds.
-A bird with cat bites will require antibiotics.
+If a cat has brought a bird into your house, please place the bird into a dark, ventilated box and arrange taking to your local wildlife centre.
+ANY bird that is caught by a cat will require antibiotics.

 If a bird has flown into your window, they are likely to be stressed and disoriented.
 Place the bird into a dark, ventilated box in a quiet area for at least an hour.
 Check on the bird and if it has improved, attempt to release back into your garden.
-If the bird is still stunned, it may need a longer rehabilitation time so please contact the animal care team.
+If the bird is still stunned or if there are any visible injuries, please contact the animal care team.

 A hedgehog should NOT be out during the day unless it is a female that is nest building.
 If the hedgehog is collecting nesting materials and moving with purpose, it does not need attention and should be left alone.
 If you see a hedgehog that is lying out in the garden, circling or staggering then it needs attention.
 The hedgehog should be placed into a ventilated box and you should contact your local rehabilitation centre to arrange taking it in.
 The sooner the hedgehog receives treatment, the greater the chance of survival.